 5 Can the shareholders or other equity interest holders, directors and officers or other authorised signatories of an obligor organised in your jurisdiction be determined from a search of a public registry?
 If not, how are these parties customarily identified?
 There is no public registry in the UAE to search for this type of information.
-It is prudent to request copies of the documents set out in question 4, which should be verified by an officer of the company, confirming that it is a true copy and no change has been made to such copy.
+It is prudent to request copies of the following documents, which should be verified by an officer of the company, confirming that it is a true copy and no change has been made to such copy: - constitutive documents; - a trade licence; - · the commercial registration certificate; and - · a chamber of commerce certificate.